J-Sanderson/100-days-of-code/log.md

 ### Day 34: July 16, 2017

+**Today's Progress**: Back to the Simon game.
+Need to work out what's causing the play function to call itself at the wrong time.
+After some poking around there seem to be yet more issues with the light timing.

+I think I may need to step back and think some more about getting the display right without worrying about the user's clicks so much.
+Probably need to roll back and look at that more in depth.
+Made a new fork and stripped out the code relating to counting and testing the user's clicks.
+Focusing just on having the user click any light, then the sequence displaying the next iteration.
+That should help weed out any time errors.

+So far the sequence is working but it does seem to be having some issues with counting the current round.
+I'm testing by having the console display the current round, and it's doing so twice once I get past round one.
+Double checked for duplicate code but there doesn't appear to be any.
+There also seems to be an error in timing for when the lights become active each round.
+It seems to occur in rounds three and up - the delay in making the lights active seems to be capping somehow at two or three seconds.
+Tried to log the delay to take a look at it, and it seems to be called twice or more, just as with the current round variable - and the first delay is 3 seconds, as I observed.
+It then gets called an increasing number of times as the rounds go on.
+The final iteration for each round is correct but obviously can't function properly.

+So again, it's all back to the round numbers.
+Not much progress but at least I think I've hit the major source of the problem...

+**Thoughts:** Very nitpicky work.
+That said, I like hunting down problems like this.
+Not so fond of facing the prospect of dismantling so much code after so much effort.
+But if it doesn't work, it can't stay.
+Sometimes dismantling and rebuilding helps me find what's wrong.

+Feels like yet another day for the 'things will get better if you keep at it' reassurances.
+But that's ok.
+If I knew everything, I wouldn't be doing this.

+### Day 34: July 16, 2017

 **Today's Progress**: Little bit more work on the event bubbling demo.
 I got it working, it's quick and easy but I now know something I didn't before!
 I think I'd like to expand it a bit later but I'm mainly just happy to have taken a rather embarassing phone call and turned into into a learning opportunity!

 **Thoughts:** That was a lot easier than I thought it'd be!
 Feels almost too easy.
 But it works and that's what's important.
 I think I'd like to do some more demos to teach myself - I still want to get a better understanding of promises and closures.
 They at least seem a lot less scary than they did only a week ago!